 There are several other explanations why some riders prefer to strength train and others don’t.

-If you hate the game, it is rarely you will become the star in that particular game.
+If you hate the game, you will rarely become the star in that particular game.

-Some riders have talent for strength training which is very different from the endurance event road cycling.
-In road cycling it is much about working hard for hours and a lot of suffering.
-Not much time or energy left for jokes or small talks.
-In weight training there is a whole different atmosphere that very often doesn’t fit a normal endurance rider.
+Some riders have a talent for strength training, which differs from endurance event road cycling.
+In road cycling, it is much about working hard for hours and suffering.
+Not much time or energy is left for jokes or small talks.
+There is a whole different atmosphere in weight training that often doesn’t fit an average endurance rider.

 Weight Training for Cyclists – Motivation is important

-Before you enter a strength training program, please consider if you are willing to follow the principles that are necessary to reach the theoretically goals.
+Before entering a strength training program, please consider if you are willing to follow the necessary principles to reach your goals.

-If you don’t want to spend the necessary time for developing neuronal strength then you will probably become a better cyclist if you stick to training on the roads.
+If you don’t want to develop neuronal strength, you will probably become a better cyclist if you stick to training on the roads.

-If you are motivated for strength training in the winter time and follow the instructions, there is a fair chance that you get better and it is very unlikely that you get weaker.
+If you are motivated for strength training in the wintertime and follow the instructions, there is a fair chance that you get better, and it is doubtful that you will get weaker.

-It is not possible to prove significant effects of strength training because the studies available lack statistical power.
+It is impossible to prove the significant effects of strength training because the available studies lack statistical power.
 There are too few observations to prove the good or bad influence strength training has on cycling performance.